Europeans Face Travel Woes As Covid Reaches Olympic Village - UrduPoint

 Elsewhere in Europe, Greek officials imposed curfews on the party island of Mykonos and Spanish authorities did likewise in Barcelona and other cities in the northeastern Catalonia region.

-- Spanish 'milestone' - European governments are facing an uphill battle, with the EU's disease prevention agency warning that infections could rise fivefold across the bloc by August 1.
+- EU jabs overtake US - European governments are facing an uphill battle, with the EU's disease prevention agency warning that infections could rise fivefold across the bloc by August 1.

+But the continent also had something to celebrate, with the proportion of people vaccinated topping the US figure for the first time.

+Around 55.5 percent have now had a first dose following a sluggish start, compared with 55.4 across the Atlantic.

 Quarantine for vaccinated Britons returning from "amber" list countries is due to end on Monday but at the last minute the government decided to retain the status quo for France because of the "persistent presence" of the Beta variant, first identified in South Africa.